 evaluating stocks

-Other important measures of profitability are return on assets (ROA), return on equity (ROE), and return on invested capital (ROIC).
-The three also measure the efficiency with which capital is used.
-If a company’s ROE is higher than its ROA, it may be a sign that it’s using leverage, or debt, to increase profits and profit margins.
-The details should be included in the Form 10-K that it files with the SEC.
+Other crucial indicators of profitability include return on assets (ROA), return on equity (ROE), and return on invested capital (ROIC).
+These metrics assess how effectively a company utilizes its capital.
+If a company’s ROE exceeds its ROA, it might indicate that the company is leveraging debt to boost its profits and profit margins.
+Detailed information on these aspects can be found in the company’s Form 10-K filed with the SEC.

 What’s the stock potential?

-A pattern of annual percentage increases in sales and earnings is a key indicator of a company’s potential success.
-Regular growth, especially when it’s the result of new products or marketing strategies, is generally a better signal than a one-time spike resulting from price increases or other market conditions without accompanying growth in sales.
-Remember, though, that growth potential varies for different-sized companies.
+A consistent pattern of annual percentage increases in sales and earnings is a strong indicator of a company’s potential for success.
+Ongoing growth, particularly driven by new products or effective marketing strategies, is usually a more reliable sign of future performance than a one-time surge due to price hikes or other market conditions.
+However, it’s important to recognize that growth potential can differ based on the size of the company.

 Send Request